johnlaudun/jln/teaching/courses/370/index.md

 collaboratively, to perform some analysis, and to report your findings in a clear and cogent fashion.

+#### Evaluation Criteria (same for all projects)

+**Code/Approach** (50%): Does the program produce useful results?
+Is it properly documented with #comments and doc strings?
+Does it use appropriate data structures?

+**Write Up** (50%): Is it clear what was done and why?
+Does it adequately cite resources used?
+Does it adequately cite sources, references, and code adapted?
+Does it include some evaluation?
+Is there any analysis of errors?
+Does it point out any remaining issues?
+Is it formatted correctly?

+Assessment problems are generally open ended -- it is not expected that the student can solve them fully: the goal is to see how they approach the problem and understand it.

 ## Schedule

 The schedule for this course can be found in the course's dedicated repository which also includes other course materials: